zeyap/legacy-personal-website/_posts/2017-01-20-Project-showcase.markdown

     <div class="row">
         <div class="col">
 		<div class="row">
 <h2>Music Recognition</h2>
 This is a coursework done on Digital Video-Audio Processing.

 This desktop application reads in audio recordings to generate audio fingerprints, you can build up & search among a fingerprint database with this application.
 Till now it is made independently by myself.
-Project still in progress at the moment.
 		</div>
 		<div class="row">
 		<a href="https://github.com/zeyap/MusicFingerprint" class="button button-pill button-tiny button-highlight">Music fingerprint</a>